Habitable Worlds Observatory: Development

+Three of the Engineering Architecture Concepts (EACs) for HWO.

-The concept for HWO came out of two earlier ideas called the Large Ultraviolet Optical Infrared Surveyor and Habitable Exoplanets Observatory.
+The concept for HWO came out of two earlier ideas called the Large Ultraviolet Optical Infrared Surveyor and Habitable Exoplanets Observatory both part of Next Great Observatories program.
 HWO was officially recommended in 2020 by the National Academies' Decadal Survey on Astronomy and Astrophysics.
 In 2023, the National Aeronautics and Space Administration (NASA) established a Great Observatory Maturation Program (GOMAP) to unite government, industry, and academia to develop the technologies needed for HWO.
 GOMAP aims to draw on lessons from previous NASA missions to streamline development of the HWO concept and decrease budget and schedule risks for the future mission.

-The HWO is designed to be launched on a super heavy-lift launch vehicle such as SpaceX's Starship, Blue Origin's New Glenn or the SLS.
-The design for the HWO includes a 6–8-meter mirror; however, it would allow for a larger mirror if launch-vehicle technology allows by the time of its launch in the 2040s.
+The HWO is intended to be launched on a super heavy-lift launch vehicle such as SpaceX's Starship, Blue Origin's New Glenn or the SLS.
+Current mission concepts for the HWO include a 6–8-meter primary mirror; however, larger mirrors could be possible if launch-vehicle technology advances by the time of its launch in the 2040s.

+On January 5, 2026, NASA announced the selection of industry proposals to advance technologies for the agency’s Habitable Worlds Observatory concept.
+The announcement was made by NASA administrator Jared Isaacman, who stated:

+The Habitable Worlds Observatory is exactly the kind of bold, forward-leaning science that only NASA can undertake.
+Humanity is waiting for the breakthroughs this mission is capable of achieving and the questions it could help us answer about life in the universe.
+We intend to move with urgency, and expedite timelines to the greatest extent possible to bring these discoveries to the world.